-In addition, pursuant to the Merger Agreement, (i) options to purchase 1,984,951 shares of Serve's common stock issued and outstanding immediately prior to the closing of the Merger under Serve's 2021 Stock Plan were assumed and converted into options to purchase 1,594,800 shares of our common stock, (ii) warrants to purchase 17,314 shares of Serve's common stock issued and outstanding immediately prior to the closing of the Merger were assumed and converted into warrants to purchase 13,911 shares of our common stock, (iii) warrants to purchase 160,323 shares of Serve's Series Seed preferred stock issued and outstanding immediately prior to the closing of the Merger were assumed and converted into warrants to purchase 128,819 shares of our common stock and (iv) simple agreement for future equity totaling \$15,551,953 were converted into 4.372.613 shares of our common stock.
+In addition, pursuant to the Merger Agreement, (i) options to purchase 1,984,951 shares of Serve's common stock issued and outstanding immediately prior to the closing of the Merger under 2021 Plan were assumed and converted into options to purchase 1,594,800 shares of our common stock, (ii) warrants to purchase 17,314 shares of Serve's common stock issued and outstanding immediately prior to the closing of the Merger were assumed and converted into warrants to purchase 13,911 shares of our common stock, (iii) warrants to purchase 160,323 shares of Serve's Series Seed preferred stock issued and outstanding immediately prior to the closing of the Merger were assumed and converted into warrants to purchase 128,819 shares of our common stock and (iv) SAFEs totaling \$15,551,953 were converted into 4,372,613 shares of our common stock.

 See "Description of Capital Stock" below for more information.
-The issuance of shares of our common stock, options, or warrants to purchase shares of our common stock, to Serve's former security holders are collectively referred to as the "Share Conversion."
+The issuance of shares of our common stock, options or warrants to purchase shares of our common stock to Serve's former security holders are collectively referred to as the "Share Conversion."